Sanix-Darker/onedark.vim/README.md

+# THIS IS A FORK I MADE TO HAVE A TRANSPARENT BACKGROUND WITH THIS COLORSCHEME

 ![onedark.vim](https://raw.githubusercontent.com/joshdick/onedark.vim/main/img/readme_header.png)

 A dark Vim/Neovim color scheme for the GUI and 16/256/true-color terminals, based on [FlatColor](https://github.com/MaxSt/FlatColor), with colors inspired by the excellent [One Dark syntax theme](https://github.com/atom/atom/tree/master/packages/one-dark-syntax) for the [Atom text editor](https://atom.io).